The Cheapest Auto Insurance Companies in New Mexico in 2026

 Average Liability Rates by Company

-Cheapest full coverage: Root
+Cheapest full coverage: Progressive

 Full-coverage insurance usually comes with comprehensive and collision coverages.
 These additional coverages can come in handy in a variety of situations, including fires, theft, and vandalism.
 If you want greater protection on the road, a full-coverage policy might make sense.